Norwood Central station

-Norwood Central station is an MBTA Commuter Rail Franklin Line station located near downtown Norwood, Massachusetts.
+Norwood Central station is an MBTA Commuter Rail Franklin/Foxboro Line station located near downtown Norwood, Massachusetts.
 The station has two side platforms serving the two tracks of the Franklin Branch, each with a mini-high section for accessibility.
 It serves as a park-and-ride location for Boston's southwest suburbs; with 1,041 daily riders it is the busiest station on the line outside Boston.
 The former station building, a one-story yellow brick structure, has been converted to commercial use.

 The Norfolk County Railroad opened through South Dedham (now Norwood) in 1849.
 Dedham Middle station opened around 1852, and a small station building was constructed in 1865.
-The station was renamed Norwood Central in 1872.
+The station was renamed Everett's by 1856 and Norwood Central in the 1870s.
 In 1875, the line became part of the New York and New England Railroad (NY&NE), which built its main shops adjacent to Norwood Central.
 The Old Colony Railroad opened its Wrentham Branch to Norwood in 1892.
 The New York, New Haven and Hartford Railroad leased the Old Colony in 1893 and obtained control of the NY&NE in 1895.

 The New Haven eliminated an adjacent grade crossing in 1896 and built a new station structure in 1899, ending a decade-long controversy.
 As rail travel declined, Norwood Shops closed around 1930 and Wrentham Branch service ended in 1938.
 The Massachusetts Bay Transportation Authority (MBTA) began subsidizing service in 1966 and purchased the line in 1973.
 Under the MBTA, renovations to the station were made around 1977 and 1990.
 Along with Franklin Line commuter rail service, Norwood Central was a stop for Foxboro Stadium special events trains from 1986 to 1988 and 1995 to 2010.

 Station design

 Norwood Central station is located near downtown Norwood, about 0.4 miles south of Norwood Common.
-The two-track Franklin Branch, used by the Franklin Line service, runs approximately north–south through Norwood.
+The two-track Franklin Branch, used by the Franklin/Foxboro Line service, runs approximately north–south through Norwood.
 Just south of the station, the East Walpole Industrial Track diverges from the mainline, which becomes a single track.
 The station has two low-level side platforms, with accessible mini-high platforms at their southern ends.
 Two parking lots – a large lot east of the tracks, and a smaller lot on the west side – together have 781 spaces.
 With 1,041 daily riders in 2018, it is the busiest station on the line outside Boston.

 The former station building, located on the west side of the tracks, is owned by the MBTA but has been converted for commercial use.
 It is a one-story yellow brick building, 28x66 feet, with a bay window on the track side.
 A raised band of brick encircles the building just below the windows.
 The hipped slate roof connects with a wooden canopy along the platform.
 The ridges of the roof are edged with copper rails.
 Unusually, the downspouts are built into the station brickwork rather than affixed externally.